Bob's Big Boy

-The restaurant is named after Wian and the Big Boy hamburger, which he created six months after opening his original location.
-Slicing a bun into three slices and adding two hamburger patties, Wian had created the original double-deck hamburger.
+Bob's Big Boy is a casual dining restaurant chain founded by Bob Wian in Southern California in 1936, originally named Bob's Pantry.
+The chain's signature product is the Big Boy hamburger, which Wian created six months after opening his original location.
+Slicing a bun into three slices and adding two hamburger patties, Wian is credited with creating the original double-decker (or "double-deck") hamburger.